What is the Gospel?

 Another way of saying this is that the “Gospel,” strictly speaking, announces the forgiveness of sins won for us by Christ.
 Luther and his colleagues considered this teaching so important that they referred to it as the teaching by which the church stands or falls.
 This is also known as “justification.”

-The Lutheran teaching on justification states that a person is justified or made righteous before God by faith alone, apart from any work or striving on their part.
+A person is justified or made acceptable before God by faith alone, apart from any work or striving on their part.

 St Paul writes to the Christians in Rome, “But now, apart from law, the righteousness of God has been disclosed, and is attested by the law and the prophets, the righteousness of God through faith in Jesus Christ for all who believe” (Rom.
 3:21-22).
 As the Psalmist declares, “I will come praising the mighty deeds of the Lord God | I will praise your righteousness, yours alone” (Ps.
 71:16).
 A person set free by such a wonderful message is filled with joy and does more good than morality or the Law could ever demand.